tuyetrinhvo/mysnowtricks/README.md

 On the first version, there isn't registration and the password isn't secure !

-On the final version, I use some third-party bundles like FOSUserBundle, etc.
+On the final version, I use FOSUserBundle.

 ### TuyetrinhVO